-Metallurgists won’t stop presenting innovative techniques in metal engineering, in the endless effort to make stainless steel a more machining friendly material.
+Metallurgists won’t stop presenting innovative techniques in metal engineering, in the endless effort to make stainless steel a more machining-friendly material.

-Stainless steel alone is tough to machine.
+Stainless steel alone is tough to the machine.
 Most stainless steels are made out of austenitic grades like 303, and these grades are generally tough to produce with a good surface finish, even though Advance Grinding does it wonderfully.

 Advantages of Sulfur in Stainless Steel:

 - Reduces friction and extends tool life